BikramGhart1/BikramGhart1/README.md

 - 👀 I’m interested in learning and problem solving
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me, Instagram: gharti_bikram1
+- 📫 How to reach me, Instagram: _bikramagar
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: cool